Northwest Alabama Regional Airport

-Northwest Alabama Regional Airport (IATA: MSL, ICAO: KMSL, FAA LID: MSL) is a public-use airport located one mile east of Muscle Shoals, in Colbert County, Alabama.
+Northwest Alabama Regional Airport (IATA: MSL, ICAO: KMSL, FAA LID: MSL) is a public-use airport, located one mile east of Muscle Shoals, in Colbert County, Alabama.
 It is owned by the counties of Colbert and Lauderdale.
-The airport is serviced by Contour Airlines, subsidized by the Essential Air Service program.
+The airport is serviced by Contour Airlines, and subsidized by the Essential Air Service program.
 Formerly, the airport operated as Muscle Shoals Auxiliary Field.

 History

 Military

-The airport opened as Muscle Shoals Auxiliary Field in February 1940, but in 1942 it was taken over by the United States Army Air Forces as a World War II pilot training military airfield.
+The airport opened as Muscle Shoals Auxiliary Field in February 1940, but in 1942 it was taken over by the United States Army Air Forces, as a World War II pilot training military airfield.
 It was assigned to the AAF Flying Training Command, Southeast Training Center (later Eastern Flying Training Command) as a basic (stage 2) pilot training airfield.
 Pilot training at the airfield apparently ended on May 30, 1944, with the drawdown of AAFTC's pilot training program.
 The airfield was returned to civil control at the end of the war.